nopps07/2021D4GC/README.md

 - **Lessons during the journey**

 ## Strategical data brain-storming
-Brain-storming is essential in most group works.
-Especially for the D4GC, a specific process, so-called DATA brain-storm (according to me), is highly needed.
-Precisely, we adopted a **Top-Down approach**, meaning that we started with identifying the broader concept of the challenge first and narrow down the options.
+Brain-storming is essential in most works.
+Especially for data-driven challenge designs, the so-called *DATA* brainstorm is highly needed.
+Precisely, we adopted a **Top-Down approach**, meaning that we identified the broader concept of the challenge first and created sub-branches on top of that.

-Within this framework, the team arrived at the following motivation *"We will tackle one of the prevalent major problems (social issues) on earth".*
+Within this framework, the team arrived at the following motivation *"We will tackle one of the prevalent major problems (social issues) on the planet".*

-What follows was to put every interesting social issue into one basket before sorting them out.
+What follows was to put interesting social issues into one basket.
 The shared issues were as follows:
 **1. Mental health**
 **2. Plastic pollution**
 **3. Environmental crisis (temperature, etc)**
 **4. Economical issues**

-The uttermost question of the team during the design process was *"How do we apply DATA for such issues?"*.
+The uttermost question of the team during the design process was *"How do we utilize DATA to deliver solutions to such issues?"*.
 Put differently, it was essential to carefully consider the followings:
-- Do we have **enough data** to solve the issue?
+- Do we have **enough and relevant data** to solve the issue?
 - Are data **reliable**?
 - **What can you do** with this data?
 - Can you create **technical aspects out of data** while allowing non-technical students to interpret the data?

-D4GC stands out from the peer challenges since it opens the chance to not only technical students but also non-technical ones.
-In other words, we believe data requires a technical mindset as well entrepreneurial insight.
-Therefore, it is crucial for the challenge design team to aim to balance these two main aspects.
+The strength of D4GC comes from the fact that it opens a door to not only technical students but also non-technical ones.
+In other words, we believe data requires a technical mindset as well as entrepreneurial insight.
+Therefore, it is critical for the challenge design team to balance these two main aspects.
 This should be properly addressed at the beginning stage.

 ## Technical data build-up
-In this section, I will focus on the data manipulation and specific methods that we utilized instead of explaining the sources of the original datasets.
+In this section, I will focus on the data manipulation and specific methods applied to the raw data.
 If necessary, please check out the links that are added next to the keywords.

 **1. Dataset 1 & 2**
 IPCC.